What WMT says

 Who can attend?

 No prior experience is required but this is a camping based course and you provide your own personal equipment.
 Expedition Skills represents a rare opportunity to learn a valuable combination of skills from world-class experts on one, seamless course.

 What’s broadly covered on Expedition Skills?

 The course days are divided as follows:

-– Woodsmoke forest and jungle training & expedition preparation – first 2.5 days (arrive noon)
+– Wild Human forest and jungle training & expedition preparation – first 2.5 days (arrive noon)

 – Bush mechanic training, GPS Navigation and personal security training – days 4-5